 Currently, Ms. Aceituno supports the Project to Understand & Research preterm Pregnancy Outcomes and Stillbirth-South Asia (PURPOSe), and the MITS Surveillance Alliance, both funded by the Bill and Melinda Gates Foundation.

 Ms. Aceituno joined RTI in 2015.
-Previously, she managed large international research projects for Emory University’s Rollins School of Public Health.
-She is a member of the International Association for Food Protection, the American Society for Tropical Medicine and Hygiene, and Engineers Without Borders USA, and a certified clinical research coordinator.
+Previously, she managed large international research grants for Emory University’s Rollins School of Public Health Center for Global Safe WASH.